 7. Chateau Margaux 1787

-Another Chateau Margaux and another bottle from the collection of Thomas Jefferson.
-This expensive wine also has the ill fate the same as the number ten on the list.
+Another Chateau Margaux and another bottle from the collection of Thomas Jefferson, this expensive wine also has an ill fate, the same as the number ten on the list.

-In 1989 the New Yorker that owned the bottle host an event to showcase this expensive bottle of wine.
-However, due to a gauche waiter, no one can sip a single drop of this fine wine as he broke it.
+In 1989, the New Yorker who owned the bottle hosted an event to showcase this expensive bottle of wine.
+However, due to an uncomfortable waiter, no one could sip a single drop of this fine wine as he broke it.

 The wine was insured and priced at $225,000 against the claim of $500,000 made by this wine owner.